sketch-myname/Internal-bot/README.md

 ## Introduction

-Internal-bot is a bot that helps you look for Internal game.
+Internal is a bot that helps you look for Internal game.
 Whether you want to boost team morale or just have fun, this bot is for you!

 ## Features